seca-design/Fonts/README.md

 # Fonts
-USed for storing online font files for Axure RP prototypes
+Used for storing online font files for Axure RP prototypes